Discrete Diffusion Schr\"odinger Bridge Matching for Graph Transformation: Methods

 \section{Methods}

-Here, we propose the Discrete Diffusion Schr\"odinger Bridge Matching (DDSBM) framework, which focuses on solving the SB problem in discrete state spaces.
-Approaches to the SB problem in continuous spaces model probability flows through stochastic differential equations, while our method uses continuous-time Markov chains (CTMCs) in discrete state spaces, governed by the Kolmogorov equation \cref{eq:Kolmogorov forward equation}.
-We first provide the algorithm of DDSBM (\cref{subsection:Algorithm for Solving the Schrodinger Bridge Problem}) to apply Iterative Markovian Fitting (IMF) to c\`adl\`ag paths in discrete spaces, of which the convergence is ensured theoretically by \cref{theorem:convergence}.
-We then discuss how DDSBM can be implemented in the graph transformation (\cref{subsection:process on molecular graph}) and introduce a graph permutation matching algorithm for efficiency (\cref{subsection:graph permutation matching}).
+Here, we propose the Discrete Diffusion Schrödinger Bridge Matching (DDSBM) framework, which solves the SB problem in discrete state spaces with a diffusion generative modeling, supported by our theoretical background in \cref{subsec:Extension of Iterative markov fitting method toward Discrete space}.
+Approaches to the SB problem in continuous spaces are based on stochastic differential equations, while our method uses continuous-time Markov chains (CTMCs) in discrete state spaces.
+We first propose the DDSBM framework that adjusts the Iterative Markovian Fitting (IMF) to c\`adl\`ag paths in discrete spaces, whose convergence is ensured by \cref{theorem:convergence} (\cref{subsection:Algorithm for Solving the Schrodinger Bridge Problem}).
+We then discuss how the DDSBM framework can be implemented for a graph transformation problem (\cref{subsection:process on molecular graph}) and introduce a graph permutation matching algorithm to reflect the permutation-invariance nature of graphs (\cref{subsection:graph permutation matching}).